 It definitely comes as no surprise that kids require massive amounts of stimulation in day-to-day life.
-Put them in a situation where they’re around other kids and their energy doubles or triples, and boredom will lead to potentially cutting your guests time at your event short.
+Put them in a situation where they’re around other kids and their energy doubles or triples, and boredom will lead to potentially cutting your guest's time at your event short.
 Get the young ones into the Christmas spirit by organising games for them to play – old classics like pass-the-parcel and stuck-in-the-mud are surefire hits.
-If space and budget allows, a trampoline or rented jumping castle are safe and exciting ways for kids to have fun and target their energy.
+If space and budget allow, a trampoline or rented illuminated furniture to set up a kid's play zone are safe and exciting ways for kids to have fun and target their energy.

 Prepare for dusk

 More often than not, a good gathering will lead from the afternoon well into the night.
 Don’t leave your guests scrambling around in the dark – prepare for low light before they arrive by arranging various light sources before people arrive.
 Fairy lights and themed candles make for an ambient, relaxed setting.
 You may also consider installing solar lights to save electricity or the popular trend of flameless candles for safe and worry-free lighting.

 Keep the bugs at bay

 Mosquitoes thrive during summer – keep them from feasting on your guests skin by placing citronella candles or coils in various places around the garden.
 Just remember to make sure they’re placed far from little fingers!

 Also, let's not forget that there is a world-wide pandemic taking place out there.
 So, let's stay Covid safe as well by placing sanitation stations around the party area and keeping guests outdoors to mingle as it allows for better social distancing.
 Although our numbers are down and that is great, we don't want anyone taking home anything but gifts and great memories.